-No student shall be allowed to leave school premises during the lunch period without specific written permission granted by the principal.
 We provide a hot lunch program for all students who wish to participate.
 The meal is planned to meet the requirements of nutrition and quality established by the Federal Government.
 Students who choose to bring sack lunches from home may purchase milk.
 Highly-caffeinated energy drinks are not permitted in school.
-Monthly menus will be sent home to parents.
-Applications for the school's Free and Reduced-Priced Meal program are still expected to be completed by parents/guardians.
-Dimondale is a CEP School and lunch is free to everyone.
+The price of the full hot lunch will be announced, and monthly menus will be sent home to parents.
+Free and reduced lunches are available.
+Applications for the school's Free and Reduced-Priced Meal program are distributed to all students.
+All families are encouraged to fill out an application.